funktionale-programmierung/bob2015/2016/karg.md

 software quality in several regards.
 For a year now he has been working on building production-grade software for the web in a cutting-edge functional language at Symbolian GmbH.

+### Jürgen Nicklisch-Franken

+In the first period of his 30+ years of software development in industry (mainly finance and transportation) he had to follow the object-oriented paradigm professionally, but advocated functional programming with Lisp and Scheme.
+He used OCaml as main backbone language in the first company he founded 1998 (Persist AG) and switched to Haskell as preferred language sometimes later.
+He started the development of Leksah (a Haskell IDE written in Haskell) and worked his last year on generating and testing safety critical real time software in Haskell.

+He co-founded Symbolian a year ago, with the ultimate aim to marry the Web with derivation and computation based on advanced type systems to make it safe, reliable and powerful.